Massive-Wiki/massivewikibuilder/README.md

 ## Themes

 MWB uses a simple theming system.
-All the files for one theme are placed in a subdirectory in the `themes` directory.
-For example, the Alto theme is in `themes/alto`, and to use the Alto theme, pass `-t themes/alto` to MWB.
+All the files for one theme are placed in a subdirectory in the themes directory, usually `massive-wiki-themes`.
+For example, the Alto theme is in `massive-wiki-themes/alto`, and to use the Alto theme, pass `-t massive-wiki-themes/alto` to MWB.

 MWB builds the pages with Jinja2, so you can use Jinja2 directives within the HTML files to include wiki metadata and wiki content.
 You can also use the Jinja2 `include` functionality to extract reused parts of the page to HTML "partial" files.

-These themes are included in this repo:

-- Alto - a simple but nice responsive theme, implemented with [Bulma](https://bulma.io).
-It would be fairly easy to add more Bulma components to the pages.
-- Skeleton - a straightforward, plain HTML theme, demonstrating a minimally viable theme.
-It uses `include` functionality for a navbar and footer.
-- Super Skeleton - the bare minimum, even more minimal than Skeleton; not even includes.
+Themes are in a separate repo, [github/peterkaminski/massive-wiki-themes](https://github.com/peterkaminski/massive-wiki-themes).